Emergency Medical Technician (EMT)

 The EMT course at Bunker Hill Community College (BHCC), EMT-Basic, is a 180-hour, seven-credit course.
 It is designed for those seeking a career in Emergency Medical Services and will prepare students to function in the field as competent basic care providers.

 The curriculum follows the national standard EMT-Basic Curriculum, and meets and/or exceeds the requirements set forth by the Commonwealth of Massachusetts, Office of Emergency Medical Services a subsidiary of CAAHEP.

 EMTs play an important role in emergency care.
 Many successful healthcare professionals start out as EMTs.
 An EMT certification and practical EMT experience are required for those wishing to advance into careers as paramedics; visit bhcc.edu/paramedic for more information on the Paramedic Studies Associate Degree Program at BHCC.

-Tuition and fees for fall 2016 are $1379 for in-state students.
+For current tuition and fees see Tuition & Fees.
 Students are responsible for paying for all supplies, equipment and/or uniforms, as well as state and national examination fees.